DominickVale/portfolio_2024/README.md

 - Reduced animations for prefer-reduced-motion
 - Optimize imports (no import * from ...)

+# REMINDERS
+- Sounds should mainly be comprised of lower frequencies, try to make them only hearable headphone users

 ## 🧞 Commands
 All commands are run from the root of the project, from a terminal: